tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-eye-widgets.png" />
+  <figcaption>Click and hold down the knob, then pull left and right to adjust the values</figcaption>
 </figure>

 To draw the eyes, add the following lines to your `draw` function.
 You will notice that the `getController()` is used to retrieve each of the controller properties -- but, unlike the text-field --- `getValue()` methods have been used in place of `getText()`.